His Holiness the 41st Sakya Trizin—Kyabgon Gongma Trichen Rinpoche

 Venerable Khenpo Kalsang Gyaltsen

-Khenpo Kalsang is vice president of Tsechen Khunchab Ling, Seat of His Holiness the Sakya Trizin in the United States.
+Khenpo Kalsang is vice president of Tsechen Khunchab Ling, seat of the Sakya Dolma Phodrang in the Americas in the United States.
 He is a widely recognized and accomplished teacher and translator of Tibetan Buddhism.
 He is also the spiritual director of Sakya Phuntsok Ling in Silver Spring, Maryland.
 His Holiness and other Lamas of the Sakya Order have repeatedly praised his Dharma activities as exemplary. >Visit Tsechen Kunchab Ling’s website for more.

 Venerable Khenpo Lama Migmar Tseten